 SUNDAY 10:00AM CELEBRATION

-A dynamic, family-oriented Communion service that includes choral music, hymns, biblically-relevant sermons, Scripture reading and prayers.
-Youth (Gr 6 & up) and children’s (JK & up) programming is available during the teaching time and they return in time for communion.
+A dynamic, all-ages service of Holy Communion that includes choral music, hymns, biblically-relevant sermons, Scripture reading and prayers.
+Children’s (JK & up) programming is available during the teaching time and they return in time for communion and our nursery is staffed for those ages 3 and under.

 This service is live streamed on YouTube beginning at 9:50am Sunday mornings.